CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 The Scarlet Ace slapped the gun viciously to one side with his open palm.
 His right fist clenched and Farino stepped back hastily.

 “‘Your business?” said the menacing voice.
 “Since when?”

 He walked to the window and, pulled down the shade.

 He said to the girl, “You Farino’s woman?”

-“Yeah.”‘
+“Yeah.”

 “Well, I don’t want you here.
 Pack up and get the hell out!”